s-batish/tango-tennis/TESTING.md

 - As a registered user, I want to log out of my account, so that I can protect my information from being accessed by others
     - Result: Signed in users can log out of their accounts
 - *As a registered user, I want to be able to edit my account details, so that I can make changes if needed - **could have***
-    - Result: This user story has been added to the list of future features
+    - Result: This user story has not been completed due to time constraints, however, it does not affect the usability of the website and has been added to the list of future features
 - *As a registered user, I want to be able to delete my account, if I no longer want to be signed up to Tango Tennis - **could have***
-    - Result: This user story has been added to the list of future features
+    - Result: This user story has not been completed due to time constraints, however, it does not affect the usability of the website and has been added to the list of future features

 EPIC: Viewing the features of Tango Tennis
 - As a general user, I want to see clearly laid out information about Tango Tennis, so that I can see what they have to offer